miller-cpu/student-Registration-API/README.md

 # University Student Registration API

 This is a Rails API application designed to handle student registration for universities.
 It provides endpoints for creating, updating, and retrieving student registration data.
+The swagger UI documentation can find here https://spmb-api-c3753c42f80c.herokuapp.com.

 ## Features